 Several friends had mentioned the array of sandwiches and I went with the Cubano.
 The ciabatta roll was the perfect way to keep everything together and the smoked pork, ham and house-made chorizo made for a fine trifecta, along with the pickle and horseradish sauce.
 Additionally, the local beets salad and the romaine chopped made for fine accompaniments.

 Now on the roast side of things, I took on the Boatload of Veggies (above), which offered an array of locally-sourced vegetables in season, which during the height of summer is impressive.
-I'll go out on a limb and surmise that many of them came from farms in northwest Indiana, downstate Illinois, and perhaps a smattering of southern Wisconsin heritage.
+Many of them came from farms in northwest Indiana, downstate Illinois, and perhaps a smattering of southern Wisconsin heritage.
 They were most excellent and I'd also suggest their roast meats, which include a whole chicken (for two, naturally), roast beef, and so on.

-Rounding out my meal was a selection of bundt cakes (below) and a bit of soft serve ice cream (red velvet cupcake flavor, in case you were wondering.)
-I'd give top honors to the orange & fennel cake and if you're feeling ambitious (and perhaps with a group) go for the trio and linger awhile.
+Rounding out the meal was a selection of bundt cakes (below) and a bit of soft serve ice cream (red velvet cupcake flavor, in case you were wondering.)
+The orange & fennel cake gets top honors and if you're feeling ambitious (and perhaps with a group) go for the trio and linger awhile.

 Afterwards, you may wish to travel on, and you can do so via foot to experience the Riverwalk and the nearby McCormick Riverhouse & Museum.
 Better yet, why not take the Chicago Water Taxi?
 After all, it stops right outside the restaurant.